CENG501-Projects/CENG501-Fall2024/FilizPektas/Readme.md

 1 - Hard instances result in higher accuracies with respect to Easy instances, and Easy instances would result higher with respect to random validation set distribution, while the proposed Meta-learning based learned reweighting outperforms all other instance distribution techniques.

-2 - LRW-Opt has a margin maximization effect.
+2 - LRW-Hard has a margin maximization effect.

 ## **3.3.1.
 Accuracy Performance Comparison**